 Every month, over 40,000 individuals search for a personal loan in South Africa.
 For this reason, CompareLoans brings you the tools you need to make your search easier and simpler.
 This thorough guide will therefore empower you with the knowledge to make critical financial decisions when considering a personal loan application.

 There’s more.
-Ultimately, going through this guide will give you the confidence to choose a credit that meets your needs and covers any financial gaps you might have.
+Ultimately, going through this guide will give you the confidence to choose a loan that meets your needs and covers any financial gaps you might have.
 Let’s dive in.

 What is a personal loan?

-A personal loan is borrowed money received from a financial institution.
+A personal loan is borrowed money received from a lender.
 The term borrow implies that you have to pay back the money.
 Overall, they have the following features:

 - You can borrow between R2000 and R300,000